create3000/x_ite/docs/_posts/what's-new.md

 ### Notable Changes

-* The Walk and Fly viewer come now with a new feature »Slide Along Walls« and new [browser option](/x_ite/reference/browser-services/#browser-options) `WallFriction`.
+* The Walk and Fly viewers come now with a new feature »Slide Along Walls« and new [browser option](/x_ite/reference/browser-services/#browser-options) `WallFriction`.
 * New glTF extension [KHR_materials_volume_scatter](/x_ite/components/x-ite/volumescattermaterialextension/) implemented.
 * If a glTF file with animations is loaded, a new »Animations« menu will appear in the context menu.
 * Bug fixed in [Text](/x_ite/components/text/text/) node with vertical text and *topToBottom* set to `FALSE`.